-Jabra makes great earbuds, so it’s no surprise that their noise-canceling headphones offering is also stellar.
+Jabra makes great earbuds, so it’s no surprise that their noise-cancelling headphones offering is also stellar.
 The sound quality is on par with the heavy hitters (see Sony, Marshall and Bose), and the 36-hour battery life is nothing short of incredible.
 You can customize the sound profile to your liking, making your listening experience unique to you.
 These are impressive for a first attempt into the ANC headphone world.
 The visual design is a little too similar to Beats, but we love the metallic gold, titanium and copper colorways.

-8. Bose Quiet Comfort 35
+14. Bose Quiet Comfort 35 II

-Bose Quiet Comfort 35 definitely qualify as premium headphones.
+Bose Quiet Comfort 35 II definitely qualify as premium headphones.
 Enabled with Google Assistant, Alexa, Bose AR (Bose audio augmented reality), plus signature Bose audio quality, the headphones let you experience music as it was intended.
 Quiet Comfort was designed to wear all day without fatiguing your head or ears, and with the 20-hour battery life, you might find yourself wearing them until the battery dies.

-9. Sennheiser Momentum 3
+15. Sennheiser Momentum 3

 Sennheiser has had its hand in the audio world since 1945 — so it’s no surprise that the company’s newest model of ANC headphones sounds incredible.
 The Momentum 3 sports two big ear cups with sheep leather.
 The cups rest comfortably on your head, while the ANC does a great job at blocking outside distractions from interfering with top of the line sound quality.
-When shopping for the best noise-canceling headphones, don’t be afraid to look beyond Bose, Beats or Sony, especially if you’re considering Sennheiser noise-canceling headphones.
+When shopping for the best noise-cancelling headphones, don’t be afraid to look beyond Bose, Beats or Sony, especially if you’re considering Sennheiser noise-cancelling headphones.

-10. Bowers & Wilkins PX7
+16. Bowers & Wilkins PX7

 With style in mind, the Bowers & Wilkins PX7 look as gorgeous as they sound.
-The tightly-knit black stitching and unique design of the large ear cups give these noise-canceling headphones a distinct look.
+The tightly-knit black stitching and unique design of the large ear cups give these noise-cancelling headphones a distinct look.
 On top of that, the arms are constructed with carbon fiber for a design that’s both flexible and durable.
 The ANC features three different settings: automatic, high and low, giving you a little extra control of the ambient sound.
 They’ll even turn off automatically when you take them off, preserving the impressive 30-hour battery life.
-Bowers & Wilkins might not be the name you think of when noise-canceling headphones come to mind, but maybe it should be.
+Bowers & Wilkins might not be the name you think of when noise-cancelling headphones come to mind, but maybe it should be.